bowdie/euc/veteran-sherman-s/README.md

 ## Serial Bus System
 The Sherman S uses a proprietary half-duplex single-wire serial bus system to communicate between the screen module and mainboard.
 We'll call it *V-Wire* here.

-The bus operates at 40KHz.
+The bus operates at 38400 baud.

 > It's possible the bus system is based on an open standard and I'm not aware of it.
 [LIN](forums.ni.com/attachments/ni/30/3619/1/LIN.pdf) has *some* similarities, but it has other differences that make it incompatible.